webforj/webforj-documentation/docs/installation/local_install.md

 ## 1. Java and Maven Download and Configuration

-In order to use the DWCJ, you must first have Java and Maven installed and properly configured.
+In order to use Webforj, you must first have Java and Maven installed and properly configured.
 If you already have Java and Maven downloaded, please skip to [**Step 2**](#section2).
 If you also have BBj installed on your system, please skip to [**Step 3**](#section3).